-Here’s five ways to spot and avoid email scams:
+Here are five ways to spot and avoid email scams:

 These email pages are fake and the information you enter goes straight to the hackers.
 Avoiding this type of attack is easy.
-Legitimate organizations, like banks and retailers, don't ask for personal information via email.
-If you do receive an email asking you to log into your account, you can always go to the website directly, instead of following the link in the email.
+Legitimate organizations, like banks, retailers, or healthcare providers don't ask for personal information via email.
+If you do receive an email asking you to log into your account, you should always go to the website directly, instead of following the link in the email.

-2- Read emails carefully.
+3) Read emails carefully.
 There are many signs that can reveal an email is a scam if you know what to look for.
 Starting at the top, if the “To” field of the email is blank, it’s a good sign it might be a scam.
 If they use a generic opening like “Dear customer,” it’s a good sign they aren’t who they say they are.
 Other signs that may tell you it is a scam include typos, odd wording and/or grammatical mistakes.
 Especially if the email is coming from a friend but doesn’t “sound" like that person.

 4) Avoid downloading attachments and clicking links in emails unless you are 100% sure of the sender.
 It‘s easy for scammers to make it look like a link goes to a trusted site when it actually sends you to a fake landing page.
 For instance, some fraudulent emails are designed to look as if they were sent directly from the CDC, with a clickable link to a list of coronavirus cases in your area.
 Use antivirus software to scan for viruses in attachments.
 If you aren't sure about a link in an email, you can always type the URL manually in your browser.